ochococo/Super-Simple-Architecture/README.md

 ### TL;DR

-Interactor is a final class that ViewController or View owns, which performs actions in reaction to user input - gestures, text input, device movement, geographical location change etc.
+Interaction is a final class that ViewController or View owns, which performs actions in reaction to user input - gestures, text input, device movement, geographical location change etc.

-#### Interactor:
+#### Interaction:
 - active component (has a lifecycle),
 - final class (1),
 - can use other components for data retrieval,